 Q & A

 Q: What happens when my credits run out?

 A: When the credits are exhausted, the VM returns to the baseline performance.

 Q: How do you get 135% baseline performance from a VM?

 A: The 135% is shared amongst the 8 vCPU’s that make up the VM size.
 For example, if your application uses 4 of the 8 cores working on batch processing and each of those 4 vCPU’s are running at 30% utilization the total amount of VM CPU performance would equal 120%.
 Meaning that your VM would be building credit time based on the 15% delta from your baseline performance.
 But it also means that when you have credits available that same VM can use 100% of all 8 vCPU’s giving that VM a Max CPU performance of 800%.

-A: We will be introducing 2 new metrics in the coming weeks, the Credit metric will allow you to view how many credits your VM has earned and the ConsumedCredit metric will show how many CPU credits your VM has consumed from the bank.
+A: The Credit metric allows you to view how many credits your VM have been banked and the ConsumedCredit metric will show how many CPU credits your VM has consumed from the bank.
 You will be able to view these metrics from the metrics pane in the portal or programmatically through the Azure Monitor APIs.